“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-The BSc (Hons) Computing with foundation year degree taught at our London Academic Centre by our learning partners Regent College London is a flexible and far-reaching undergraduate programme that’s designed to support you with focused attention, industry insights and excellent IT resources.
-Forge your own path into specialisms and potential career options, with dedicated help from expert teaching staff.
+The BSc (Hons) Computing with foundation year degree taught at our London Academic Centre by our learning partners Regent College London is a flexible and far-reaching undergraduate programme designed to support you with focused attention, industry insights and excellent IT resources.
+Forge your own path into specialisms and potential career options with dedicated help from our expert teaching staff.

 Mode of Study:

 Regent College London